IvanDeus/Snake-Game-js/README.md

 # Snake-Game-js
-A classic game in your browser!
+A snake game inspired by 1997 mobile classic in your browser!

 # Set up